homan-uppu/writing/1-Notes/Personal site.md

 I'm going to spend time thinking about how this site can best represent me.
 It will be my "calling card".
 It will be something that I share with others often.
 It will be a core part of my brand.

+## brand
+- 10^n: power law (capital).
+The 10^n is surrounded by all sides by the power law graph such that all the lines form to create a sort of square with a border radius. this feels right. the power law is what i'm basing all of my work for the world on. i'm betting the house on it.